namhyunglee/namhyunglee.github.io/_docs/teachings/economic_history/syllabus.md

 - Broadberry, Stephen and Kevin O'Rourke (eds.), 2010, <em>The Cambridge Economic History of Modern Europe, Vol. 1, 2</em> Cambridge University Press.
 - DeLong, Bradford, 2022, <em>Slouching Towards Utopia: An Economic History of the Twentieth Century</em> Basic Books.
 - Galor, Oded, 2022, <em>The Journey of Humanity: The Origins of Wealth and Inequality</em> Dutton.
-- Koyama, Mark and Jared Rubin, 2022, <em>How The World Became Rich: The Historical Origins of Economic Growth</em>, Polity.

 ### 강의 구성